 16. Removes Stains From Pans And Cookware

-No I’m not talking about a new product but it’s something widely available – baking soda and peroxide – to be more specific 1/4 cup of baking soda and enough hydrogen peroxide to make a paste (14).
+No, I’m not talking about a new product.
+Still, it’s something widely available – baking soda and peroxide – to be more specific 1/4 cup of baking soda and enough hydrogen peroxide to make a paste (14).

 17. Removes Stains And Odor From Plastic

-As an added bonus, the baking soda and water mixture will also remove odor.
+As a bonus, the baking soda and water mixture will also remove odor.

 18. Oven Cleaner

-Oven is another area in your kitchen you want to avoid harsh chemical cleaners because that’s where you cook food.
-An alternative to store bought chemical cleaners is vinegar and baking soda.
+The oven is another area in your kitchen.
+You want to avoid harsh chemical cleaners because that’s where you cook food.
+An alternative to store-bought chemical cleaners is vinegar and baking soda.

 Image courtesy of YumUniverse.

-Spread this mixture using a paint brush on the scum filled areas inside the oven.
-This is important, let it sit for 6 to 8 hours to let this homemade mixture do its magic then scrub using a scourer or a scotch brite.
+Spread this mixture using a paintbrush on the scum filled areas inside the oven.
+This step is important, let it sit for 6 to 8 hours to allow this homemade mixture to do its magic then scrub using a scourer or a scotch brite.